De Finetti Theorems for Quantum Conditional Probability Distributions with Symmetry: Introduction

 \section{Introduction}

 The aim of quantum key distribution is to establish a shared key between two parties, commonly called Alice and Bob, that is unknown to any third party, commonly called Eve.
 To achieve this goal, Alice and Bob can share an entangled quantum state and use the correlated outcomes of measurements on this state to generate a secure key pair via a postprocessing protocol.
-If Eve has tampered with the shared state, Alice and Bob either notice this and abort the protocol, or are able to generate a secure key pair anyway\cite{Bennett2014, Ekert1991, Renner2008}.
-In device-independent quantum key distribution (DIQKD) we assume that Eve has not only control over the shared state, but is also able to manipulate the devices that Alice and Bob use to measure the state.
+If Eve has tampered with the shared state, Alice and Bob either notice this and abort the protocol, or are able to generate a secure key pair anyway \cite{Bennett2014, Ekert1991, Renner2008}.
+In device-independent quantum key distribution (DIQKD) we assume that Eve not only has control over the shared state, but is also able to manipulate the devices that Alice and Bob use to measure the state.
 As long as the devices are not manipulated in a way that sends information out of Alice's and Bob's laboratories through channels other than those controlled by Alice and Bob, there are still protocols that allow for the generation of a shared secret key \cite{Barrett2005, Acin2007, Pironio2009, Vazirani2014, ArnonFriedman2018}.

 In the device-independent context, the devices of Alice and Bob are treated as black boxes and modeled by a conditional probability distribution $P_{AB|XY}$.
 Alice and Bob can give inputs $x$ and $y$ respectively to the box, and receive outputs $a$ and $b$ with probability $P_{AB|XY}(ab|xy)$.
 We will often write $P(ab|xy)$ instead of $P_{AB|XY}(ab|xy)$ when the random variables $A$, $B$, $X$ and $Y$ are implicitly understood.
-In the device dependent case the inputs corresponds to the choice of measurement basis, and the outputs to the results of the measurement.
+In the device dependent case the inputs corresponds{} to the choice of measurement basis, and the outputs to the results of the measurement.
 We will denote the sets of possible inputs by $\X$ and $\Y$, and the sets of outputs by $\A$ and $\B$.
-If the inputs and outputs are strings of length $n$, i.e.\ $\X = \hat{\X}^n$ and analogously for $\Y$, $\A$ and $\B$ we call $P_{AB|XY}$ an $n$-round box.
-If $Q_{\hat{A}\hat{B}|\hat{X}\hat{Y}}$ is a box with inputs and outputs in $\hat{\X}, \hat{\Y}, \hat{\A}, \hat{\B}$ we denote by $Q^{\otimes n}_{AB|XY}$ the $n$-round iid box with
+If the inputs and outputs are strings of length $n$, i.e.~they are of the form $\X = \Xh^n$ {(where $\Xh$ denotes some set of possible single round inputs)} and analogously for $\Y$, $\A$ and $\B$, we call $P_{AB|XY}$ an $n$-round box.
+If $Q_{\hat{A}\hat{B}|\hat{X}\hat{Y}}$ is a box with inputs and outputs in $\Xh,\Yh,\Ah,\Bh$ we denote by $Q^{\otimes n}_{AB|XY}$ the $n$-round iid box with